TIBCOSoftware/bw-tooling/diff-viewer/Readme.md

 Note :
 1. Module properties diff will show the correct visual changes until the order in which the module properties are displayed is changed.
-   Operations such as "Move Up", "Move Down", operations related to module propeties groups lead to a change in the order of the module properties.
+   Operations such as "Move Up", "Move Down", operations related to module properties groups lead to a change in the order of the module properties.
    In such a case, the visual diff will not be generated properly in the 6.7.0.
-This issue will be addressed in the future releases.
+This issue will be addressed in future releases.

 2. Change in the description field of the properties will not be identified by the diff viewer.